aaslun/Sightings/readme.txt

 == Changelog ==

-= 1.2.1 =
+= 1.3 =
+* Sightings post maps are now displayed at the top of the post instead of at the bottom.
+* Removed the old contribution form and shortcode.
+You can now leave a contribution by dropping a marker directly on the [sightings-map].
+* Support for connecting with Gravity Forms to display number of replies on a form used on a Sight, if you have it installed.
 * Bugfixes: Contributor categories was fetched wrong.
-Contributor author was not selected on load.
+Selected contributor author was not set on load.
 * Improved plugin file structure offers better overview.
 * Replaced lambda functions in filters.php for better PHP compatibility.
 * Better Swedish translations.
-* Support for width, height, zoom, scrollwheel, draggable and catID attributes on the [sightings-map] shortcode.
+* Support for allow_contributors, width, height, zoom, scrollwheel, draggable, cat_slug and cat_id attributes on the [sightings-map] shortcode.

 = 1.2 =
 * Crowd sourcing feature: let your visitors submit their own sightings through a contributor form